claudifox/H-tched/README.md

 # H!tched 💍

-Together, we created a wedding registry app which allows the user to search thorugh specially selected products, add the items to their registry, and create their guestlist all in one place.
+We created a wedding registry app which allows the user to search thorugh specially selected products, add the items to their registry, and create their guestlist all in one place.
 We utilized JSON Web Tokens to allow for different users to sign up and log in and out.

 ## About Us

 H!tched was built by Claudia ([claudifox](https://github.com/claudifox)) and Sunny ([sunny2831](https://github.com/sunny2831)).

-## MVP
+## MVP ❣️

 We wanted our app to fulfill the following:
 1. A couple should be able to sign up, log in and log out. ✅